FRRouting/frr/doc/user/ospfd.rst

 ----------------------

 OSPF operational state and a subset of OSPF configuration are exposed through the standard :rfc:`9129` ``ietf-ospf`` YANG model.
-The OSPF instance itself remains owned by the legacy ``router ospf`` CLI, but per-area, per-interface and per-instance configuration leaves are routed through the mgmtd northbound so they can be read, set and committed via NETCONF / RESTCONF / ``vtysh``'s ``mgmt`` subcommands as well as the legacy CLI.
+The OSPF instance can be created either by the legacy ``router ospf`` CLI or by creating the RFC 9129 ``control-plane-protocol`` entry through mgmtd.
+Converted per-instance, per-area and per-interface configuration leaves are routed through the mgmtd northbound so they can be read, set and committed via NETCONF / RESTCONF / ``vtysh``'s ``mgmt`` subcommands as well as the legacy CLI.

 For the default or VRF-based daemon, the RFC 9129 ``control-plane-protocol`` name is the OSPF VRF name, normally ``default``.